HilaryNWS/Cryptography/README.md

 # Cryptography
-Either encrypts or decrypts text using the Ceasar and Scytale ciphers, with a key of the user's choice.
+Either encrypts or decrypts text using the Caesar and Scytale ciphers, with a key of the user's choice.
 This was an individual project I completed for my Software Design & Development class in order to demonstrate the Strategy Design pattern.